Sabrina McCormick, PhD, fuses sociology, public health, and filmmaking. Dr. McCormick’s research investigates social dynamics of environmental health.

-Sabrina McCormick, PhD, fuses sociology, public health, the law, and filmmaking to create social change that addresses the climate crisis.
-Dr. McCormick’s research investigates the interaction between social movements and the judicial branch in climate.
-Published in Science, Nature Climate Change, and the American Journal of Public Health, she looks at who is bringing these cases, why they are winning and losing, and the strategies being used to affect outcomes.
-She was awarded a Rockefeller Foundation Academic Writing Residency at Bellagio to transform her work into a television series, which is currently in early script form.
-She is completing a script (with Soopum Sohn) on the most important environmental Supreme Court case in history, Massachusetts v EPA to help litigators in other nations achieve regulation of fossil fuels with similar approaches, and is developing another feature film telling the story of 25 Colombian children who brought a climate lawsuit against their own government and won.
+Funded by the National Science Foundation, Dr. McCormick has studied how science is used in climate change lawsuits.
+Published in Science, Nature Climate Change, and the American Journal of Public Health, she looks at who is bringing climate lawsuits, why they are winning and losing, and the strategies being used to affect outcomes.
+She was awarded a Rockefeller Foundation Academic Writing Residency at Bellagio to transform her work into a television series.
+She is completing a script (with Soopum Sohn) on the most important environmental Supreme Court case in history, Massachusetts v EPA to help litigators in other nations achieve regulation of fossil fuels with similar approaches.
+She is in production on another documentary feature film telling the story of the 25 Colombian children who brought a climate lawsuit against their own government and won.

 She was a Science & Technology Policy Fellow of the American Association for the Advancement of Science working in the Global Change Research Program at the Environmental Protection Agency.
-She has advised Congress, the State Department, and the Obama White House on climate change issues.
-Dr. McCormick’s work has been featured in NBC Nightly News, National Public Radio, Canadian Public Radio, German Public Radio, TIME Magazine, the Chicago Tribune, and many other media outlets.
+She was also a Visiting Scholar at the Woodrow Wilson Center.
+She advised Congress, the State Department, and the Obama White House on climate change issues.
+Dr. McCormick’s work has been featured in The New York Times, NBC Nightly News, National Public Radio, Canadian Public Radio, German Public Radio, TIME Magazine, the Chicago Tribune, and many other media outlets.
 She is currently Associate Professor in the Environmental and Occupational Health Department in the Milken Institute School of Public Health at George Washington University.
 She is also Senior Fellow at the Wharton Risk Management and Decision Processes Center at the University of Pennsylvania, and was recently Visiting Scholar at the Columbia University Law School Sabin Center on Climate Change Law.